R v Kirby; Ex parte Boilermakers' Society of Australia: Facts

 The Metal Trades Award was made by a conciliation commissioner on 16 January 1952 and included a prohibition on industrial action as follows:

 (ba) (i) No organization party to this award shall in any way, whether directly or indirectly be a party to or concerned in any ban, limitation or restriction upon the performance of work in accordance with this award.

 (ii) An organization shall be deemed to commit a new and separate breach of the above sub-clause on each and every day in which it is directly or indirectly a party to such ban, limitation or restriction.

-Members of the Federated Ironworkers Association (FIA) at the Morts Dock at Balmain, including FIA delegate Nick Origlass, went on strike from 16 February 1955 seeking an increase in pay of A£1 per week.
+Members of the Federated Ironworkers Association (FIA) at the Mort's Dock & Engineering Company's shipyard in Balmain, Sydney, including FIA delegate Nick Origlass, went on strike from 16 February 1955 seeking an increase in pay of A£1 per week.
 Other workers were supporting the strikers by paying a levy of 8 shillings per week.
 The strike was portrayed by the Communist Party of Australia as a contest between the union members and the National Secretary of the FIA, Laurie Short, who was a grouper, part of the informal Industrial Groups set up by the Labor Party within trade unions to counter the perceived threat of Communist Party influence.

 The Arbitration Court made orders against the FIA requiring it to comply with the Metal Trades Award.
 The strike continued and on 20 May 1955 the FIA was found to be in contempt of court despite genuine attempts to have the employees return to work.
 No fine was imposed; however, the FIA had to pay legal costs of 160 guineas.

 Prior actions

 Members of the Boilermakers' Society of Australia were among those supporting the strikers by paying the levy of 8 shillings per week.
 They also put a ban on repair work on the cargo ship Poul Carl, and the Metal Trades Employers Association sought an order requiring the Boilermakers to comply with the Metal Trades Award.
-On 21 May 1955 the Arbitration Court, Kirby, Dunphy and Ashburner JJ, held that it had no alternative but to make the orders.
+On 21 May 1955 the Arbitration Court, Justices Kirby, Dunphy and Ashburner, held that it had no alternative but to make the orders.
 The Boilermakers were subsequently found to be in contempt of court by permitting its members to contribute "strike pay", thereby actively subsidising the strike and prolonging it.
 The Boilermakers were fined A£500 and ordered to pay the employers' legal costs.